-Join me at the all new, New Orleans Open Dancesport Championships!
+Join us at the all new, New Orleans Open Dancesport Championships!

 - Immerse yourself in luxury at the world class Ritz Carlton – New Orleans

-- Rejuvinate those dancing feet and renew your mind, body, and spirit at the Ritz Carlton Spa
+- Rejuvenate those dancing feet and renew your mind, body, and spirit at the Ritz Carlton Spa

 - Shake your tail feathers all day & allow us to wine, dine & entertain you in the evenings

 - Plan time to explore the wonderful city of New Orleans and all it has to offer

 - Enjoy exciting professional shows by world class dance champions – “TBA.“